Andrea Filippone and Eric ‘T’ Fleisher of F2 Environmental Design, LLC

 In conjunction with the East Hampton Library and underwritten by landscaping firm McMasters Bros.
-Inc., GCEH is hosting a symposium for homeowners and landscapers on keeping boxwood healthy in the face of an aggressive fungus that has recently arrived in town.
-Calonectria pseudonaviculatum, or boxwood blight, can kill a plant in a few short weeks.
+Inc., GCEH is hosting a symposium for homeowners and landscapers on keeping boxwood healthy in the face of an aggressive fungus that has recently arrived.
+Calonectria pseudonaviculata, or boxwood blight, can kill a plant in a few short weeks.
 It attacks otherwise healthy boxwood when temperatures rise above 41 degrees and especially during the kind of wet, hot weather we experienced last summer.
-The disease has been in Europe for almost 25 years, where gardeners and nurseries have found ways to live with and manage it, while plant pathologists here are working on ways to quickly identify it.
-Our speakers will be Andrea Filippone, T Fleisher, and Margery Daughtrey, all experts who together bring an extraordinary range of the most current knowledge to the issue.
+The disease has been in Europe for almost 25 years, where gardeners and nurseries have found ways to live with and manage it.
+Plant pathologists here are working on ways to quickly identify it and identify optimum treatments.
+Our speakers will be Andrea Filippone, Eric ‘T’ Fleisher, and Dr. Margery Daughtrey, all experts who together bring an extraordinary range of the most current knowledge to the issue.

-Andrea J. Filippone is President of AJF Design and a partner with her husband Eric T. Fleisher in F2 (f squared) Environmental Design.
+Andrea J. Filippone is President of AJF Design and a partner with her husband Eric T. Fleisher in F2 (f squared) Environmental Design, LLC.
 Described by Paige Dickey as “a plant collector with a brilliant eye for design,” Andrea is a renowned authority on the culture and use of boxwood.
-She is a director of the American Boxwood Society and has traveled to study boxwood in its native habitat in Macedonia as well as in gardens abroad.
+She is a director of the American Boxwood Society, European Boxwood and Topiary Society (EBTS) and has traveled to study boxwood in its native habitat in Macedonia as well as in gardens abroad.
 She also regularly confers with boxwood experts in the US and Europe.
 She has a master’s degree in architecture from Harvard’s Graduate School of Design with further studies at the Institute of Architecture and Urban Studies in New York City.
 Andrea has worked in architecture, interior design and landscape design throughout her career.
-Her work has been featured in Elle Décor, AD Germany, House and Garden, and Organic Gardening.
+Her work has been featured in New York Times, Elle Décor, AD Germany, House and Garden, and Organic Gardening.

-Together, Andrea and T create healthy and vibrant boxwood gardens that don’t use chemicals, pesticides or fertilizers and that minimize irrigation.
-Their 35-acre property in Pottersville, NJ uses boxwood extensively in a series of stunning formal gardens and includes a 5-acre boxwood nursery where they grow 50 species or cultivars of the plant.
-Their garden is featured in Paige Dickey’s book, Outstanding American Gardens: 25 Years of the Garden Conservancy and in Gardens of the Garden State, by Nancy Berner and Susan Lowry.
+F2 Environmental Design, LLC creates healthy and vibrant boxwood gardens that don’t use chemicals, pesticides or fertilizers and that minimize irrigation.
+Andrea’s 35-acre property in Pottersville, NJ uses boxwood extensively in a series of stunning formal gardens and includes a 5-acre boxwood nursery where she grows 50 species or cultivars of the plant.
+Her garden is featured in Paige Dickey’s book, Outstanding American Gardens: 25 Years of the Garden Conservancy and in Gardens of the Garden State, by Nancy Berner and Susan Lowry.